silverstripe/developer-docs/en/02_Developer_Guides/10_Email/index.md

 $email->send();
 ```

-[info]
+> [!NOTE]
-The default HTML template for emails is `vendor/silverstripe/framework/templates/SilverStripe/Control/Email/Email.ss`.
+> The default HTML template for emails is `vendor/silverstripe/framework/templates/SilverStripe/Control/Email/Email.ss`.
-To customise this template, first copy it to `<project-root>/themes/<my-theme>/SilverStripe/Control/Email/Email.ss`.
+> To customise this template, first copy it to `<project-root>/themes/<my-theme>/SilverStripe/Control/Email/Email.ss`.
 Alternatively, copy it to a different location and use `setHTMLTemplate` when you create the
-`Email` instance.
+> `Email` instance.
 Note - by default the `$EmailContent` variable will escape HTML tags for security reasons.
 If you feel confident allowing this variable to be rendered as HTML, then update your custom email template to `$EmailContent.RAW`
-[/info]

 ### Templates

 HTML emails can use custom templates using the same template language as your website template.
 You can also pass the
 email object additional information using the `setData` and `addData` methods.

+> [!NOTE]
+> Calling `setData()` or `addData()` once or more will cause the email to be rendered using Silverstripe templates.
+This will override any email content set directly via methods such as `setBody()`, `html()`, or `text()`.

 ```ss
 <%-- app/templates/Email/MyCustomEmail.ss --%>